ameknite/cargo-attribution/README.md

 - Download a general version of the licenses used by your dependencies.
 They are downloaded from the spdx license-list-data: <https://github.com/spdx/license-list-data>

-- Create a `dependencies.toml` file that contains metadata for the project's dependencies, and a `self.toml` file that includes metadata of the project itself, including copyright notices.
+- Create a `crates.toml` file that contains metadata for the project's dependencies, and a `self.toml` file that includes metadata of the project itself, including copyright notices.

 Example of a dependency: